Pacific Northwest: Culture

 Although the dominant culture in the Pacific Northwest today is Anglo-American, Anglo-Canadian, and Scandinavian American, there is significant Mexican and Chinese influence.
 23% of Vancouver, British Columbia, is Chinese, and 50% of residents of the City of Vancouver do not speak English as their first language.
 Parts of Oregon and Washington are bilingual in both English and Spanish, and Native American culture is strong throughout the Pacific Northwest.

-The hippie movement also began in California and the Pacific Northwest.
-There have been proposals for certain parts of the Pacific Northwest becoming its own country because of the shared ecoregion and culture, the most well-known being Cascadia.
-However, the region is strongly divided by the international border, and this division grew more rather than less powerful over the 20th century.
-Carl Abbott argues that, given the twin factors of limited economic integration vis-a-vis NAFTA, and cultural similarities, he views the major cities as "going their separate ways" as east–west gateways of commerce, competing with each other, rather than forming north–south connectors of a tentative "mega-region".
+Counterculture

+The Pacific Northwest's liberal political leanings and remote location have given the region a reputation for counterculture.
+This reputation includes the region's major cities, particularly Portland, but also extends to smaller urban areas such as Olympia, Washington and Eugene, Oregon.
+This reputation may stem from the hippie movement, which began in the Pacific Northwest and California.

+Drug use

 Cannabis use is relatively popular, especially around Vancouver, Victoria, Bellingham, Seattle, Olympia, Portland, and Eugene.
 Several of these jurisdictions have made arrests for cannabis a low enforcement priority.
-Medical marijuana is legal in British Columbia, Washington, and Oregon, as well as in Alaska, which has legalised cannabis and has many licensed dispensaries, and in Yukon, although less than 50 of the territory's residents are licensed to use medical marijuana, and no legal dispensaries operate within its borders.
+Medical marijuana is legal in British Columbia, Washington, and Oregon, as well as in Alaska, which has legalised cannabis and has many licensed dispensaries, and in Yukon, although fewer than 50 of the territory's residents are licensed to use medical marijuana, and no legal dispensaries operate within its borders.
 As of December 6, 2012, possession of less than an ounce of marijuana for recreational use by persons over 21 years of age became legal in Washington state as a result of state ballot measure Initiative 502, which was approved by the state's voters on November 6, 2012, by a ten-point margin.
 As of July 1, 2015, recreational marijuana use was legalized in Oregon as well.